1 Jul 2025·Department for Energy Security and Net Zero·Answered

 27 Jun 2025·Department for Environment, Food and Rural Affairs·Answered

-AskedFood and Rural Affairs, what steps his Department is taking to support UK-wide research into European pine marten ecology and conservation.
+AskedFood and Rural Affairs, whether his Department is providing funding for UK-wide research into (a) badger conservation and (b) non-lethal wildlife health management.